geo-mac/marp/marp_projects/vault/MDG conference 2023/mdg-paper-2.md

 - to enable discovery through a variety of access points, some unconventional

 ---
-# What is authority of assertion?
+# What is 'authority of assertion'?

 Concept of 'authority of assertion' exists but an under-research area; no definitions